Thursday, May 07, 2009

 Cyprus is hopping!

 The US Navy stopped a ship last week and inspected it, but let it continue because they didn't have legal reasons to confiscate the weapons.
-According to Reuters,
+According to Reuters, "the officials declined to say what kind of weapons were found or how many.
+They also would not be specific about where or when the incident occurred."

 Well gee guys....why NOT say what was on the ship?
 It's not like no one knows you checked it out.
 What possible reason do you have for not telling the world?
 Come on...inquiring minds want to know.